 The PnP problem aims to estimate the pose of a \textit{calibrated camera} given $n$ 3D-2D correspondences \textit{i.e.,} a set of $n$ 3D points defined in some \textit{world frame} and their corresponding 2D image projections.
 We formulate the problem of estimating the left-to-right camera transform as a PnP problem where the left camera of our validation rig corresponds to the \textit{world frame}, and the right camera of our validation rig corresponds to the \textit{calibrated camera}.

-To obtain the required 3D-2D correspondences, we first manually annotate at least 20, 2D-2D correspondences for each sequence.
-Next, we obtain the 3D points defined in the left-camera frame, by backprojecting the ground truth depth observed from the left camera using its intrinsics provided by ARKit.
-Finally, we feed 1) the 3D points in the left-camera frame, 2) the 2D annotations, and 3) the camera intrinsics of the right camera to a generic PnP solver to compute the desired left-to-right camera transform.
+To obtain 3D-2D correspondences, we first manually annotate at least 20 2D-2D correspondences for each sequence.
+Next, we obtain the 3D points defined in the frame of the left camera by backprojecting its ground-truth depth using the provided intrinsics.
+Finally, we feed 1) the 3D points in the left-camera frame, 2) the 2D annotations, and 3) the intrinsics of the right camera to a generic PnP solver to compute the desired left-to-right camera transform.

-We have captured 11 pairs of RGBD sequences, which contains 3 different cats, 1 dog, and 2 human subjects in 4 different indoor environments.
-We plan to release our full dataset, which contains for each sequence 1) the RGBD images captured from both cameras of our validation rig, 2) the camera pose trajectories of both cameras, 3) the camera intrinsics for both cameras, and 4) the left-to-right camera transform.
+Using the stereo validation rig, we captured a dataset containing 11 pairs of RGBD sequences featuring 3 different cats, 1 dog, and 2 human subjects in 4 different indoor environments.
+For each sequence, we provide 1) the RGBD frames (and object masks) captured from both cameras of our validation rig, 2) their camera pose trajectories, 3) their camera intrinsics, and 4) the left-to-right camera transform.